byu/serf/README.md

     app = builder.to_app

     # Start event machine loop.
+    logger = ::Log4r::Logger['top_level']
     EM.run do
       # On the next tick
       EM.next_tick do
         logger.info "Start Tick #{Thread.current.object_id}"

         # This will submit a 'my_message' message (as a hash) to the Serf App.
+        # NOTE: We should get an error message pushed to the error channel
+        #  because no 'data' field was put in my_message as required
+        #  And the Result should have a CaughtExceptionEvent.
         results = app.call('kind' => 'my_message')
+        logger.info "In Tick, MyMessage Results: #{results.inspect}"

+        # Here is good result
+        results = app.call('kind' => 'my_message', 'data' => '1234')
+        logger.info "In Tick, MyMessage Results: #{results.inspect}"

+        # This will submit 'other_message' to be handled in foreground
-        # Because we declared the 'my_message' kind to be handled async, we
+        # Because we declared the 'other_message' kind to be handled async, we
         # should get a MessageAcceptedEvent as the results.
+        results = app.call('kind' => 'other_message')
+        logger.info "In Tick, OtherMessage Results: #{results.inspect}"

+        # This will match a regexp
+        results = app.call('kind' => 'events/my_event')
-        logger.info "In Tick Results: #{results.inspect}"
+        logger.info "In Tick, Regexp Results: #{results.inspect}"

         begin
           # Here, we're going to submit a message that we don't handle.
           # By default, an exception will be raised.
           app.call('kind' => 'unhandled_message_kind')
         rescue => e
-          puts "Caught in Tick: #{e.inspect}"
+          logger.warn "Caught in Tick: #{e.inspect}"
         end
         logger.info "End Tick #{Thread.current.object_id}"
       end